Pain radiating to the mammary gland. Breast pain in women - normal or dangerous disease

 4. Other diagnostic methods include ultrasound, targeted biopsy of suspicious areas of breast tissue.

-In most women with mastalgia, breast examination and mammogram results are normal.
+In most women with mastalgia, breast examination and mammography results are normal.
 In this case, the diagnosis of breast cancer is unlikely and pain is most likely associated with changes in the mammary glands against the background of physiological hormonal fluctuations.

 Treatment